SoftInstigate/restheart-website/docs/setup.md

 $ docker-compose start
 ```

-Complete logs, also of theMongoDB instance, are available using the followong command
+Complete logs, also of the MongoDB instance, are available using the following command

 {: .black-code}
 ```